prisma/prisma-examples/typescript/graphql/README.md

 ### Use Lift to persists the schema migration

 The migrations that were generated throughout the development mode are _development migrations_ that are thrown away once the desired schema has been found.
-In that case, you need to persists the schema using the Prisma Framework CLI's `lift` subcommands.
+In that case, you need to persist the schema using the `lift` subcommands.

 To persist your schema migration with Lift, run: